 9 Top-Rated Fly Fishing Regions in Pennsylvania

 Fly fishing in Pennsylvania presents an abundance of opportunities for anglers seeking a new challenge and some quality time outdoors.
-The fishing potential in Pennsylvania is unsurpassed.
-There is more flowing water in Pennsylvania than any other state besides Alaska, and 15,000 miles are designated as wild trout fisheries.
+The fishing potential in Pennsylvania is unsurpassed, with 697 streams and 126 lakes open to public angling, and 15,000 miles of rivers and streams designated as wild trout fisheries.

 "The Pennsylvania Fish and Boat Commission stocks 3.2 million trout a year, and there are 440 miles of special regulated trout waters across the state.
 There are more angling opportunities today in Pennsylvania than ever before," says Lenny Lichvar, Commissioner, Pennsylvania Fish and Boat Commission and co-author of the book Keystone Fly Fishing.

 From the tranquil streams and brooks in the mountains to the deep waters of Lake Erie and the fast-moving Youghiogheny and Delaware river systems, there is no shortage of species to target and waterways to test your skills.
-Pennsylvania is abundant with professional guides ready to help novice anglers succeed in their first endeavors to catch wild trout and aid advanced anglers, who are looking to up their game in unfamiliar waters.
+Pennsylvania is abundant with professional guides ready to help novice anglers succeed in their first endeavors to catch wild trout and aid advanced anglers who are looking to up their game in unfamiliar waters.

 1. Central Region